 I joined Google in November 2008.
-I'm based in Mountain View, CA, and I mostly work on the cluster management system that allocates resources to compute jobs.
+I'm based in Mountain View, CA.

 I was at HP Labs for nearly 26 years.
 Here's a short summary of what I got up to there.

 Just before I left HP, I helped initiate and found Open Cirrus, an open cloud-computing research testbed designed to support research into the design, provisioning, and management of services at a global, multi-datacenter scale.
 The original slogan: "PlanetLab for data centers".

 The topic area that started my interest in self-managing systems was storage.
 I founded and led the HP Labs Storage Systems Program for several years.